rbmcgill/LoL_UI_ReferenceGuide/home.md

-<font style="size:1pt">© 2021 Riot Games, Inc. All rights reserved.
+<font style="font-size: 1pt">© 2021 Riot Games, Inc. All rights reserved.
 League of Legends and Riot Games are trademarks, service marks, and registered trademarks of Riot Games, Inc.</font>